xiexed/intellij-sdk-docs/topics/basics/uast.md

 * Scala - full support, but not mature yet.
 * Groovy - declarations only support, no method bodies supported.

+## Working with UAST

+The base element of UAST is a `UElement` and all common base sub-interfaces are listed in the [declarations](upsource:///uast/uast-common/src/org/jetbrains/uast/declarations) and [expressions](upsource:///uast/uast-common/src/org/jetbrains/uast/expressions) directories of the **uast** module.

+All these sub-interfaces provide methods to get the information about common syntax elements:
+`UClass` - about class declarations, `UIfExpression` about conditional expressions and so on.

-## PSI to UAST conversion
+### PSI to UAST conversion

+How do I get into UAST?

 Given that you have a `PsiElement` of the one of supported languages then to get into UAST you should use the [`UastFacade`](upsource:///uast/uast-common/src/org/jetbrains/uast/UastContext.kt) class or [`UastContextKt.toUElement`](upsource:///uast/uast-common/src/org/jetbrains/uast/UastContext.kt) method (`org.jetbrains.uast.toUElement` for Kotlin).

-The base element of UAST is a `UElement` and all common base sub-interfaces are listed in the [declarations](upsource:///uast/uast-common/src/org/jetbrains/uast/declarations) and [expressions](upsource:///uast/uast-common/src/org/jetbrains/uast/expressions) directories of the **uast** module.

 To convert `PsiElement` to the specific `UElement` type you could use the following approaches: